girikgarg8/Airline-Booking-System/README.md

 </li>
 </ul>

-High level flow of the project:
+**High level flow of the project**

 We started by identifying the functional and non-functional requirements of the project.
 We then designed the schema and identified four models: Airplane, City, Airport and Flight.
 We then setup these models and created CRUD APIs for each of these models.

 The attribute city_id in Airport is the foreign key which references the primary key id of City.
 There is a one to many relationship between these models -> one city can have multiple airports.
-So, we set up an association between these models
+So, we set up an association between these models by establishing the foreign key relationship using Sequelize ORM.

 For the complete design doc of this project please <a href="https://docs.google.com/document/d/1FyH16wreiVJ3Vtazm8msDB7-DPQsjRFSYDkLdWSvdJo/edit?usp=sharing" target="_blank"> click here